Lean Long-Term Growth Portfolio - January 2017 Update

 - Grupo Aeroportuario del Pacifico (NYSE:PAC)

-- JB Hunt Transport (NASDAQ:JBHT)
+- J.B.
+Hunt Transport (NASDAQ:JBHT)

 - JD.com (NASDAQ:JD)